-This is the smallest angle increment distinguishable from the noise.
+Smallest angle increment distinguishable from the noise.
 The resolution is measured by computing three times $\sigma$ (the standard deviation in degrees) taken over 1,000 data points at a constant position.
-The resolution in bits is obtained with: $\log_2(360/6\sigma)$ .
+The resolution in bits is obtained with $\log_2(360/6\sigma)$ .

-Refresh Rate
+Refresh Rate ABZ Update Rate